 - Spiral Design - pretty & easy to cut versus thick breast meat

-- Alfredo sauce - do I need to explain?
-Kids eat anything with alfredo sauce
+- Alfredo sauce - Kids (and adults) eat anything with alfredo sauce

-- Vegetables - sneaks vegetables into the recipe for the kids to love
+- Vegetables - Sneak vegetables into the recipe for the kids

 - Juicy - the chicken with the cheese stuffing remains moist

 - Keto & Low-Carb - it is grain-free & only 3.1 net carbs!